 This module concentrates on foundation subjects, such as history and geography.
 It is intended to develop your confidence in teaching foundation subjects, and you’ll have some choice areas you wish to develop further.

-Although this module will not earn you credits, it will equip you with the essential knowledge that every teacher needs to know, including the safeguarding of young people, and how to work successfully with parents, agencies and governors.
+Will equip you with the essential knowledge that every teacher needs to know, including the safeguarding of young people, and how to work successfully with parents, agencies and governors.